gradio-app/gradio/guides/07_streaming/03_object-detection-from-video.md

 We create the next video file to write to with the `output_video = cv2.VideoWriter(output_video_name, video_codec, desired_fps, (width, height))` line.
 The `video_codec` is how we specify the type of video file.
 Only "mp4" and "ts" files are supported for video sreaming at the moment.

-2. The Inference Loop
+2. **The Inference Loop**

-For each frame in the video we will resize to be half the size.
+For each frame in the video, we will resize it to be half the size.
 OpenCV reads files in `BGR` format, so will convert to the expected `RGB` format of transfomers.
 That's what the first two lines of the while loop are doing.

 We take every other frame and add it to a `batch` list so that the output video is half the original FPS.
 When the batch covers two seconds of video, we will run the model.
 The two second threshold was chosen to keep the processing time of each batch small enough so that video is smoothly displayed in the server while not requiring too many separate forward passes.
 In order for video streaming to work properly in Gradio, the batch size should be at least 1 second.